Feedback – Compliments, Complaints and Enquiries

 DSS staff will seek your consent before disclosing/requesting any of your personal information.

-If you agree, your personal information will be used for the purpose of processing your complaint and will be protected under the provisions of the Privacy Act 1988.
+If you agree, your personal information will be used for the purposes of processing your complaint and will be protected under the provisions of the Privacy Act 1988 and in accordance with the Australian Privacy Principles.
 Your personal information will not be released to any person or organisation unless required by law or you provide your consent.

 If you submit your complaint over the phone, we will seek consent from you during the call.
-If you submit your complaint in writing you will need to provide a signed consent form PDF 102kB].
+If you submit your complaint in writing you will need to provide a signed consent form:

 You have the right to withdraw your personal information from the Complaints Management process at any time.